Honours in the Department of Philosophy

 All students wishing to apply for Honours must to apply via the Courses online website.
 Instructions can be found here.

-If you are interested in applying, you are encouraged to discuss your application with the departmental Honours coordinator before submitting your application
+If you are interested in applying, you should discuss your application with the departmental Honours co-ordinator who must approve your program before you submit your application.

 Registration with the Philosophy Department